-Another group which complains of being treated differently in Nigeria is the Islamic Movement in Nigeria, which was banned in July 2019 for “engaging in acts which were both terrorist and illegal” following a protest in Abuja over the continued detention of its leader, Sheik al-Zakzaky, in which eleven protesters, one journalist and one police officer were killed.
+Another group that complains of differential treatment is the Islamic Movement in Nigeria.
+The movement was banned in July 2019 for “engaging in acts which were both terrorist and illegal” following a protest in Abuja over the continued detention of its leader, Sheik al-Zakzaky, in which eleven protesters, one journalist, and one police officer were killed.
 The group is Shi’ite, while most of Nigeria’s Muslims are Sunni.
 However, other Shi’ite sects operate in Nigeria.

-The herder-settler conflict and, more recently, the #EndSARS protests illustrate that Nigeria faces the same problems of deeply divisive and often false information spread through both social media and mainstream media that other countries have faced in their own democratic processes.
-The role of social media in spreading disinformation using false pictures (e.g., to portray armed herders and scenes of massacres which may be sourced from entirely different countries, or to portray images of persons killed in road accidents or sourced from drama sketches) presents a problem to which the government continues to respond with generalized stigmatization of all negative reports as ‘hate speech’.
+These conflicts and the #EndSARS protests show that Nigeria faces the same problems of deeply divisive and often false information spread through both social media and mainstream media that other countries have faced in their own democratic processes.
+The role of social media in spreading disinformation using false pictures (e.g., to portray armed herders and scenes of massacres which may be sourced from entirely different countries, or to portray images of persons killed in road accidents or sourced from drama sketches) presents a problem to which – after a 7 month Twitter ban – the government seems to have few effective responses.

 |Organizational Forms||Civil society organizations (CSOs)|